HIIT Conditioning: Planning Strategies – Part 2

 In this second and the last part, I will give a few concrete examples for “what should be done”.
 I will break the rule of not doing too much long term planning in the following examples.

-Imagine we have three slots for HIT in a week and we need to figure out what should be done.
+Imagine we have three slots for HIIT in a week and we need to figure out what should be done.
 Here are a few planning strategies.

 Strategy #1 (Sequential or Uni-Directional Planning)

-The simplest planning strategy would be do devise few weeks (sprints) to a single bucket (in this case HIT type):
+The simplest planning strategy would be do devise few weeks (sprints) to a single bucket (in this case HIIT type):

 This is a fine strategy for someone who has ample of time to prepare, or who is just starting up.
 It is problematic for someone who is already in shape and needs to perform as soon as possible (for example in soccer, you might have 5-6 weeks to prepare, probably only a week or two until first friendly game).
 It also breaks 1/N rule and assumes a lot of predictability and sequentiality.
 Thus, not very robust strategy.